 1. Phonetic Timestamps

-This is when a transcriber has heard a word but is unsure if that’s the correct spelling.
-In this case, type the word and include the timestamps as shown below.
+Phonetic timestamps are used when you (the transcriber) hears a word but is unsure of the spelling.
+In this case, you type the word and include the timestamps as shown below.

 2. Inaudible Timestamps

-This is when a transcriber cannot make out what is being said completely.
-Type the word “inaudible” and include the time stamp as shown below.
+Inaudible timestamps in English transcription are used when you cannot make out what the speaker is saying in the audio recording.
+Type the word “inaudible” and include the time stamps as shown below.

-This is when the speakers are overlapping each other in a recording.
-When two, three or even four speakers are all speaking at the same time which makes it impossible to make out clearly who is saying what and at what time.
+This is when the speakers are overlapping each other in an audio recording.
+When two, three or even four speakers are all speaking at the same time it becomes nearly impossible to know who is saying what and at what time.
 Just type the word [cross-talk] in that section then proceed to the next parts that are audible.